QUT-IT-Chads/qut-review/.github/1-bug.md

 ---
 name: "Bug Report"
-about: Create a report to help us improve the application
+about: "Create a report to help us improve the application"
 title: ""
-labels: 'Type: Bug'
+labels: "Type: Bug"
-assignees: ''
+assignees: ""

 ---
 <!-- These comments automatically delete -->